koehlersimon/osp/README.md

 ## What is OSP?

-OSP (Open Social Project) is a TYPO3 extension that can turn TYPO3 into a social network.
+OSP (Open Social Project) is a TYPO3 extension that can *turn TYPO3 into a social network*.
 The idea is to create an independent social network in which each user takes over the hosting himself.
 This ensures 100% control over your own data.
 With OSP you are both a user and an administrator.
 There is no censorship and no annoying advertisements.
-In addition, you can design OSP much better according to your taste and create more complex content than on other social networks.
+In addition, *you can design OSP* much better according to your taste and create more complex content than on other social networks.

-## Key aspects
+OSP uses a template that is almost 100% based on the Bootstrap 5 framework.
+All components used are open source and state of the art.
+This allows developers and frontend designers to manipulate the system extremely easily and adapt it to their needs.

+## Why you should use OSP

 - Decentralized social network
 - 100% control over data and privacy